In June 2022, DBS finally decided to join the $120K party with the DBS Vantage Card, its metal offering for the mass affluent segment.

 DBS tells customers to expect points to be credited in 1-2 weeks, but in reality it usually takes about 1-3 working days at the very most (at least for KrisFlyer, transfer times to other programmes can be longer)

 If you need your points credited instantly, you can do so via Kris+.
 100 DBS Points can be transferred to 170 KrisPay miles, which can then be transferred to KrisFlyer miles at a 1:1 ratio.

 |Get S$5 (in the form of 750 KrisPay miles) when you sign-up with code W644363 and make your first transaction|

 Transfers are immediate, but those 100 DBS Points would normally have earned you 200 KrisFlyer miles, so you effectively take a 15% haircut.

 Therefore I wouldn’t recommend taking this option, unless you need a small top-up to redeem a flight, or have an orphan DBS Points balance (<5,000 points).

 10 free lounge visits

 DBS Vantage Card cardholders are entitled to 10 free lounge visits per membership year, via Priority Pass.
-These lounge visits can be shared with guests; for example, the cardholder could bring his wife and two children and use four visits at one go.
+These lounge visits can be shared with guests; for example, the cardholder could bring his wife and use two visits at once.